COVID-19 (novel coronavirus)

 Admissions Visits & Events

-While we will continue to provide virtual visits, tours and presentations throughout the summer and fall, on-campus visits have resumed as of July 6, 2020.
+While we will continue to provide virtual opportunities, on-campus visits have resumed.

-- Social distancing of six feet and reduced seating will be enforced in meeting places
+- Maintain distance of six feet and reduced seating in meeting places and seating areas

 - If you are transferring course work to UofL from Spring 2020, the University will accept P grades to meet all general education requirements, and to meet prerequisites.
 In most cases, P grades earned in other courses will also meet degree requirements, but we recommend checking during your advising appointment.